JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_11/nn.md

 !!! warning "Exercise:"
     Use the help of the function `DataLoader` to split the dataset into minibatches.

-    **Hint**: It needs to be imported from Flux via `using Flux.Data: DataLoader`.
+    **Hint**: It needs to be imported from MLUtils package via `using MLUtils: DataLoader`.
+Do not forget to install the package first.

 !!! details "Solution:"
     We first load the function `DataLoader`.

     ```@example nn
-    using Flux.Data: DataLoader
+    using MLUtils: DataLoader
     ```

     The in-built help shows us how to call this function.
 It also includes multiple examples.